 An official website of the United States government

 The .gov means it’s official.
 Federal government websites always use a .gov or .mil domain.
 Before sharing sensitive information online, make sure you’re on a .gov or .mil site by inspecting your browser’s address (or “location”) bar.

 This site is also protected by an SSL (Secure Sockets Layer) certificate that’s been signed by the U.S. government.
 The https:// means all transmitted data is encrypted — in other words, any information or browsing history that you provide is transmitted securely.

-Stay on top of your good health with screens and immunizations
+Stay on top of your good health with screenings and immunizations

-As you get older, you are at greater risk for certain illnesses and diseases.
-While you can't prevent aging, you can help detect and prevent these illnesses and diseases early on.
-Screenings can help find them earlier when they can be more successfully treated.
+As you get older, you're at greater risk for certain illnesses and diseases.
+While you can't stop aging, you can detect and prevent illnesses and diseases early on.
+Screenings can help find them so they can be more successfully treated.

 Most screenings are based on age, sex, health, and family history.
-Mammograms and Prostate exams are just two options you may have heard about that can screen for cancer, but here are many different recommended screenings for both women and men.
+Mammograms and prostate exams are just two options you may have heard about that can screen for cancer, but there are many different recommended screenings for both women and men.

-From vaccinations to getting your blood pressure checked to a mental health evaluation for PTSD and exams for different types of cancer, screenings can mean living a healthier life.
+From vaccinations to getting your blood pressure checked to a mental health evaluation for PTSD and exams for different types of cancer, getting screened can mean living a healthier life.